Basic Policy

 To support the brand development of our mainstay products, we have acquired trademarks in countries around the world to protect the brands of global products such as KANEKA Biodegradable Polymer Green Planet™ and KANEKALON™ hair accessory products.
 We constantly monitor trademark applications around the world, working continuously to prevent others from licensing the same or similar trademarks.
 If an application for a similar trademark is detected, an objection is filed with each country’s patent office, which leads to others being prevented from licensing similar trademarks.

-To ensure that our trademarks are correctly used and applied in our business, we held separate trademark seminars in fiscal 2022 for sections of our organization such as business divisions that hold a large number of trademarks and the IR department.
+To ensure that our trademarks are correctly used and applied in our business, we held trademark seminars in fiscal 2023 for business divisions that hold a large number of trademarks.

 PAGE TOP